rudymatela/udge/README.md

 * multiple sets of input/output files per problem;
 * "library" solutions where one has to implement a specific function;
 * (for now) support for solutions in C, Python and Haskell.

+Udge is implemented mainly in Bash and works on Linux systems with Nginx.

 Udge is free/libre software.
 It is available under the GPL license